li1jkdaw/LPCNet_parallel/README.md

    cd src
    python train_separator.py --data_dir /path/to/data/directory --log_file /path/to/log/file
    ```
    Your data directory should consist of three subfolders: "pcms" with pcm training files and empty "tmp" and "feats" folders.
-Also, you should have your LPCNet vocoder trained and C code built (see next section, part 2) since separator model is trained on records synthesized with LPCNet for which splitting frames allocated at random.
+Also, you should have your LPCNet vocoder trained and C code built (see next section, part 2) since separator model is trained on records synthesized with LPCNet for which splitting frames are allocated at random.

 # Testing a model